Aminidad/IBM_DataScience_Capstone_SpaceX/README.md

 2. Install the required packages: `pip install -r requirements.txt`.
 3. Navigate to the Jupyter Notebook or Python scripts to view the analysis and code.

-## Acknowledgments
-- **IBM**: For the comprehensive Data Science Professional Certificate program.
-- **Course Instructors**: [List the course instructors' names if any], for their invaluable insights and guidance.
-- **Peer Reviewers**: For their feedback and critiques during the course assignments.

 For more information or questions, feel free to reach out or open an issue.